tshepang/blog/content/The Butler (2013).md

 the *party* moment.
 It was beautiful.
 Sadly, not much else was.
 None of the other performances were good (and I'm not exaggerating), and the old-age make-up was even worse.
 Ridiculous!

-  [the most impressive movie made in the last few years]: http://tshepang.net/precious-2009